nlkinlock/Rminicourse/index.md

 3. Using the `str()` function, how many species are in the data?

-4. What classes are each of the columns?
+4. What are the classes of each of the columns?

 --- .ninety